menandmice/micetro_docs/guides/implementation/install_controllers.rst

 Micetro Agents
 ===============

 Micetro uses agents, also known as server controllers, to handle communication between Micetro and the external service.
-Depending on the type of service and whether it is located on-premises or cloud, the agent is installed on the respective machine, the machine running Men&Mice central or, in some cases, any machine within the same domain as the DNS/DHCP servers.
+Depending on the type of service and whether it is located on-premises or cloud, the agent is installed on the respective machine, the machine running Micetro central or, in some cases, any machine within the same domain as the DNS/DHCP servers.
 A single agent can handle communication with multiple servers.

 .. _controller-non-standard-install: